- General Information

 - Judge Friedman employs two law clerks each serving a two-year term.
-The next available vacancy is for the 2014-2016 term.
+The next available vacancy is for the 2016-2018 term.
+Judge Friedman will begin accepting applications for this position in April 2015.
 Judge Friedman participates in OSCAR.

 Clerkship applications should include a cover letter, resume, law school transcript, two writing samples, and three letters of recommendation (preferably two law professor recommendations and one legal employer recommendation).

 For more information on the value of federal law clerk experience, the general duties of a law clerk, and the qualification, salary and benefits received by law clerks, as well as additional specific information on a clerkship with Judge Friedman, see the Federal Law Clerk Information System, https://lawclerks.ao.uscourts.gov .